Family and Medical Leave (FMLA) Guidelines for Employers

 What’s the Difference Between FMLA Leave and Sick Leave?

 There is no federal law requiring employers to give employees paid sick leave (except for the coronavirus exception above).
-Each employer deals with sick leave differently, deciding if they want to pay employees for this time off work.
+Each employer treats sick leave differently, deciding whether they want to pay employees for this time off work.

 If you give employees paid sick leave, they have a right to take that paid leave when they are taking unpaid FMLA leave, and you may require them to use the paid leave.